umarhassan-mitodl/5.310-fall-2019/content/pages/labs.md

 Also see:

 Bruker NMR Automation use.
-By John H. Grimes, {{% resource_link "fe1d6d4e-dcbe-4747-bbb1-04c65861c858" "MIT Department of Chemistry Instrumentation Facility" %}}.
+By John H. Grimes, [MIT Department of Chemistry Instrumentation Facility](https://chemistry.mit.edu/facilities-and-centers/department-of-chemistry-instrumentation-facility-dcif/).

 {{< tdclose >}}